Non-reproductive sexual behavior in animals: Autoeroticism or masturbation

 A review from the University of Pennsylvania School of Veterinary Medicine says:

 [The] behavior known within the horse breeding industry as masturbation ... involves normal periodic erections and penile movements.
 This behavior, both from the descriptive field studies cited above and in extensive study of domestic horses, is now understood as normal, frequent behavior of male equids.
 Attempting to inhibit or punish masturbation, for example by tying a brush to the area of the flank underside where the penis rubs into contact with the underside, which is still a common practice of horse managers regionally around the world, often leads to increased masturbation and disturbances of normal breeding behaviour.

 Castration does not prevent masturbation, as it is observed in geldings.
 Masturbation is common in both mares and stallions, before and after puberty.

 Sexologist Havelock Ellis in his 1927 Studies in the Psychology of Sex identified bulls, goats, sheep, camels and elephants as species known to practice autoeroticism, adding of some other species:

-I am informed by a gentleman who is a recognized authority on goats, that they sometimes take the penis into the mouth and produce actual orgasm, thus practicing auto-fellatio.
+I am informed by a gentleman who is a recognized authority on goats, that they sometimes take the penis into the mouth and produce actual orgasm, thus practicing autofellatio.
 As regards ferrets ... "if the bitch, when in heat, cannot obtain a dog [ie, male ferret] she pines and becomes ill.
 If a smooth pebble is introduced into the hutch, she will masturbate upon it, thus preserving her normal health for one season.
 But if this artificial substitute is given to her a second season, she will not, as formerly, be content with it." ...
 Blumenbach observed a bear act somewhat similarly on seeing other bears coupling, and hyenas, according to Ploss and Bartels, have been seen practicing mutual masturbation by licking each other's genitals.

 In his 1999 book, Biological Exuberance, Bruce Bagemihl documents that: